The TCJA colors the 2018 real estate tax landscape

 Each year stands on its own, and there are other nuances to be aware of.
 If you’re concerned you’ll fail either test and be subject to the 3.8% NIIT or stuck with passive losses, consider increasing your hours so you’ll meet the test.
 Keep in mind that special rules for spouses may help you meet the 750-hour test.
 Warning: The IRS has successfully challenged claims of real estate professional status in instances where the taxpayer didn’t keep adequate records of time spent.

-3. Accelerated depreciation.
-This break allows a shortened recovery period of 15 — rather than 39 — years for qualified leasehold-improvement, restaurant and retail-improvement property.
-It has been made permanent.
+3. Enhancement!
+Accelerated depreciation.
+This break allows a shortened recovery period of 15 years — rather than 39 years — for “qualified improvement property.”
+This is a much broader property category than the one the break applied to before the TJCA.